 Once you hit around 200 members you are going to need what I call a ‘Mod Squad’ (moderator squad).
-For each of my groups (even the very large ones) I have about a team of six.
+For each of my groups, (even the very large ones), I have about a team of six.
 I choose these people carefully and over the years I have become very close with most of them.
 They are an invaluable part of your team and you need to treat them as such.
-They will help to process the incoming member requests and posts that come through and if problems arise, they can help to take care of it.
+They will help to process the incoming member requests and posts that come through and if problems arise, they can help to take care of them.

 6. Ongoing engagement…keeping them interested.

 Depending on the group there will be different things that will appeal to different groups.
 However, some things translate well to pretty much all of them.

 Regularly scheduled posts such as ‘Selfie Saturday’ or ‘Small Business Sunday’ are big hits across most of the groups.
 Selfie Saturday is self-explanatory.
 On Sundays, people can post about their small business, post an offer, etc to directly promote their businesses.

 Contests.
 Who doesn’t love to win something?
 This drives engagement up big time.
 Doesn’t have to be a big giveaway, and you can tie that as ‘sponsored by [add in your business here].
 You can do this in a lot of ways without any expensive addons, but if you want to pay, Gleam works pretty darn well.

 Surveys.
 People love to give their opinion.
 So ask what they think.